Legal Status in Switzerland

 orva offers a modern, uncomplicated route to finasteride.
 The entire process runs digitally and is tailored to Swiss needs.

 The process begins with an online questionnaire that takes 5-10 minutes.
-A Swiss doctor reviews your information within 24-48 hours.
+A Swiss doctor usually reviews your information within 1-2 business days after complete documents are received.
 If suitable, the prescription is issued and discreet delivery occurs within 2-5 business days.

 Advantages